Freed from Desire: Chart performance

 "Freed from Desire" went on to become a huge hit all over Europe, becoming the singer's most successful single.
-It peaked at number-one in Belgium (in both Flanders and Wallonia) and France, and entered the top 10 also in Denmark (7), Iceland (9), Ireland (2), Italy (2), the Netherlands (5), Scotland (3), and the United Kingdom.
+It peaked at number one in Belgium (in both Flanders and Wallonia) and France, and entered the top 10 also in Denmark (7), Iceland (9), Ireland (2), Italy (2), the Netherlands (5), Scotland (3), and the United Kingdom.
 In the latter, the song reached number two on the UK Singles Chart on August 3, 1997.
 It spent 8 weeks inside the top 10 and 14 weeks in total in the top 75, while peaking at number four on the UK Dance Singles Chart in the same period.
 On the Eurochart Hot 100, "Freed from Desire" also peaked within the top 10, reaching its best position as number four in December 1996.
 Additionally, it was a top 20 hit in Austria (16), Finland (17), Germany (14) and Switzerland (13).

-The single was awarded a diamond recording certification in France, a double-platinum certification in Belgium and the United Kingdom, and a gold certification in Italy.
+The single was awarded a diamond recording certification in France, a triple-platinum in United Kingdom, and a double-platinum certification in Belgium and Italy.

 Music video

 The accompanying music video for "Freed from Desire" was filmed in Hamburg at the Speicherstadt under the direction of German director and photographer Nina Bittel.
-It was shot in a sepia tone filter while Gala is chased around by several different men.
-Other scenes features the singer driving an 1962 Austin-Healey 3000.
+It was shot in a sepia tone filter and showed Gala being chased around by several different men.
+Other scenes feature the singer driving a 1962 Austin-Healey 3000.